jordanmpalmer/Ramshorn5e/9. Misc/SRD/Chapter 14 - Magic Items.md

 Potion, rare

 Beads of this cloudy gray oil form on the outside of its container and quickly evaporate.
 The oil can cover a Medium or smaller creature, along with the equipment it’s wearing and carrying (one additional vial is required for each size category above Medium).
 Applying the oil takes 10 minutes.
-The affected creature then gains the effect of the [[etherealness]] spell for 1 hour.
+The affected creature then gains the effect of the [[Etherealness]] spell for 1 hour.

 ### [](https://www.dndbeyond.com/sources/basic-rules/magic-items#OilofSharpness)[Oil of Sharpness](https://www.dndbeyond.com/magic-items/4688-oil-of-sharpness)